Medication & Drugs that Cause Hair Loss

 Definition of drug-induced hair loss

 Doctors prescribe medications to treat certain medical illnesses.
-Often, the introduction of a new medicine can result in the side effect of hair loss.
-Not only is managing symptoms associated with the disease a tedious process, but the side effects warrant another layer of analysis.
+Often, the introduction of a new medicine can result in drug induced hair loss.
+Not only is managing symptoms associated with the disease a tedious process, but the side effects from medications that cause hair loss warrant another layer of analysis.

 In some cases, the medication is necessary to help you treat a life-threatening illness.
-In contrast, you may be able to switch drugs to alleviate the associated hair loss.
+In contrast, you may be able to switch from drugs that cause hair loss to alleviate the associated hair loss.
 If you’ve recently started taking a new medication and have noticed excessive hair shedding upwards for 200+ strands a day, it’s a good idea to discuss your options with your health care team.

 What medications causes hair loss?

-The most common medications known to cause hair loss are:
+The most common medications that cause hair loss in females are:

 ● Chemotherapy drugs